 Medicaid provides health insurance to people who are aged, blind or disabled who meet specific standards for financial income and resources.
 It pays for hospital services, doctor visits, prescriptions, nursing home care and other health care needs.
 To apply for Medicaid, contact your local county Board of Social Services office:

-- Essex County Department of Citizen Services, Division of Welfare
+- Essex County Department of Citizen Services

 - Morris County Office of Temporary Assistance

 - Warren County Division of Temporary Assistance and Social Services